gecock-coffeeshop/gitops-infrastructure/docs/openshift-user-workload-monitoring.md

-# OpenShift User Workload Monitoring
+# OpenShift Monitoring

-OpenShift offers an out of the box solution to monitor your application.
-At time of writing, this feature is in tech preview so there may be some changes in future.
+OpenShift offers its own configured Prometheus to monitor cluster components as well as a tech preview feature to monitor your own services.

 This guide will explain how monitoring is set up for the coffeeshop application.

 The components are spread out across multiple repositories:

 * **gitops-infrastructure**
-    Installs Grafana and enables the user workload monitoring on OpenShift.
+    Installs Grafana and enables monitoring your own services on OpenShift.
 * **gitops-dev**
     Contains the Grafana dashboards and the relevant deploy files for the microservices, e.g. `app-deploy.yaml` and ServiceMonitors for monitoring.
 * **The microservices themselves, e.g. coffeeshop-ui**